vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

   * Photon v3 Kubernetes v1.24.9 OVA
   * Ubuntu 2004 Kubernetes v1.24.9 OVA

-**Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.
+> **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.

-**Note**: In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
+> **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).<p>

-**Note**: VMC vCenter fqdn should redirect to vCenter local IP.
+> **Note** VMC vCenter fqdn should redirect to vCenter local IP.
 #### Resource Pools and VM Folders

 The sample entries of the resource pools and folders that need to be created are as follows.